LinusU/node-albatross/readme.md

 - `contentType`: String to store in the file document's `contentType` field
 - `aliases`: Array of strings to store in the file document's `aliases` field

-The `result` object has the following properties:
+The `FileInfo` object has the following properties:

 - `id`: The id of the file
 - `md5`: The md5 hash of the file